-As of right now, Qwo cellulite treatment is actually the only injectable medication that’s FDA-approved to treat cellulite in women.
+As of right now, Qwo® cellulite treatment is actually the only injectable medication that’s FDA-approved to treat cellulite in women.
 The main ingredient in Qwo® is an enzyme that breaks down and remakes collagen, which is one of the primary components in those septae that cause cellulite in the first place.
-In other words, Qwo® actually targets the underlying, structural cause of cellulite, which is what makes it considerably more effective than the other treatments we’ve listed here.
+In other words, Qwo® actually targets the underlying, structural cause of cellulite, which is what makes it considerably more effective at getting rid of butt dimples than the other cellulite treatments we’ve listed here.

-By dissolving collagen, Qwo® can cause those septae “tethers” to disappear, releasing the skin and removing the dimples.
-Qwo® has proven highly effective in smoothing over the appearance of cellulite, specifically in the buttocks and thighs.
+By dissolving collagen, Qwo® can cause those septae “tethers” to disappear, releasing the skin and removing the dimples on buttocks and thighs.
+Qwo® has proven highly effective in smoothing over the appearance of cellulite.

 What Should I Expect from Qwo® Cellulite Treatment?

-As you think about Qwo® cellulite treatment, it’s only natural to have some questions about what the process is like.
+As you think about Qwo® cellulite to get rid of cellulite on butt, it’s only natural to have some questions about what the process is like.

 Qwo® injections are administered quickly, almost in the same amount of time a Botox cosmetic treatment would take, without any need for anesthesia, surgery, or a prolonged recovery time.